Hanan-Abdulwahab-Siala/CodeAnalyzer/documentation/README1.md

-## Running via Gradio Web Interface
+## Running Via Gradio Web Interface

 The Gradio interface can be used to: